 So, if we think back to last week’s episode where we were talking about the threat incident risk factors and how to evaluate those risks against those risk factors, evaluate the threat rather, against the risk factors, that’s really what we’re doing here.
 We’re looking at this low-risk threat, we’re looking at those threat incident risk factors and we look at it and say, “Well, there’s not many of these risk factors present.”

-So, a good example of a low-risk threat would be when your company’s call center receives an anonymous call that’s a nonspecific threat to blow up your headquarter’s location.
+So, a good example of a low-risk threat as defined by our threat severity levels would be when your company’s call center receives an anonymous call that’s a nonspecific threat to blow up your headquarter’s location.
 It’s literally someone calls and says, “I’m unhappy about this refund that I didn’t get, and so I’m gonna blow up your headquarters in Minneapolis,” and then hangs up.
 That’s not a very specific threat.
 There’s nothing specific there, there’s not a lot of directness, there’s not a lot of detail, there’s nothing actionable, there’s no outlining of a plan.
 It’s just somebody who’s mad and they’re blowing off steam.
 Should you still communicate this, should you still evaluate it, should you still think about, “Are there preventative measures?”
 Sure.
 But again, this is a low-risk situation.

 Next, we think about how we categorize a medium-risk threat.
 Factors here could be multiple, repeated threats about the same situation or from the same individual, repeated angry outbursts, a repeated pattern of harassment or violent behavior, it could be a subject with multiple risk factors present, the risk factors that we talked about in last week’s episode, or it could be a strong suicide threat where those threat factors, threat risk incident … threat risk factors we spoke about last week for suicide are present in this individual, and so you’ve chosen to classify this as a medium-risk threat.